ShotaSHIBASAKI/EGT-of-interspecific-mutualism/README.md

 # Shibasaki 2018

-The codes here are used in the simulation of the manuscript "The evolutionary game theory of interspecific mutualism in the multi-species communities" by S. Shibasaki (2018).
+The codes here are used in the simulation of the manuscript "The evolutionary game theory of interspecific mutualism in the multi-species communities" by S. Shibasaki (2019) in J. Theor.
+Biol.
 The preprint is available at bioRxiv.

 ## Description